 CA units may include military forces carrying out activities that are normally the responsibility of the local or indigenous government.
 Selection of CA units must be based on a clear concept of the CA mission requirements for HA.
-Joint Pub 3-57 4 provides specific guidance.
-The CINC should consider the following when employing CA units--
+Joint Pub 3-57th provides specific guidance.
+The CINC should consider the following when employing CA units-

-- Most CA units and personnel need to be activated from the reserve establishment. - If the JTF conducts civic action programs, CA units should be assigned as a primary staff element.

-• CA units support the unified commander, other JFCs or subordinate components of the JTF, and the CMOC.
+- Most CA units and personnel need to be activated from the reserve establishment. - If the JTF conducts civic action programs, CA units should be assigned as a primary staff element. - CA units support the unified commander, other JFCs or subordinate components of the JTF, and the CMOC.

 Psychological Operations Forces.
 Military PSYOP constitute a planned, systematic process of conveying messages to and influencing selected foreign groups.
-These messages are intended to promote particular themes that can result in desired foreign attitudes and behaviors.
-Such information may include safety, health, and public service messages, as well as messages designed to favorably influence foreign perceptions of US forces and operations.

-Both the UN and relief agencies were proponents of UNITAF conducting civic actions projects.
+These messages are intended to promote particular themes that can result in Both the UN and relief agencies were proponents of UNITAF conducting civic actions projects.
 USCINCCENT supported the field commander's position of limiting this activity to short-term projects that did not compromise the UNITAF primary mission.
 A specific issue that surfaced during the initial stages of force development was the requirement for a large CA contingent.